jhaakma/joy-of-painting/README.md

 - Determines gold value of painting
 - How much paint is used per painting
 - Could unlock new painting styles (shaders)
+- Gain more experience painting novel objects in new locations

 ## Quests
 Some NPCs will commission a painting for them.
 The painting will require a specific object to be in-frame, such as a location, creature, or NPC (including themselves!).
 Once commissioned, they may ask you to hang the painting up in their house in a suitable location.